NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_tour.md

 *"Julia aims to create an unprecedented combination of ease-of-use, power, and efficiency in a single language." --Julia Documentation*

-## Why Julia
+## Why Julia?

 Feature Highlights:

 * Designed for scientific computing
 * Non-vectorized code is just as fast as vectorized code
-* Desgined for distributed and parallel computing
+* Designed for distributed and parallel computing
-* Call C/Fortran functions directly
+* Call C/FORTRAN functions directly
 * Metaprogramming

 ## Basics